martinkearn/Content/CaseStudies/2017-03-07-CaaP-GigSeekr.md

 with a phrase list of the top 1000 towns and cities in the UK (sorted by population).

-You can download the CSV file we used for the phrase list here.
+You can download the CSV file we used for the phrase list which contains the top 1000 UK place names [here](https://raw.githubusercontent.com/martinkearn/Content/master/CaseStudies/media/Top1000UKCities.txt).

 ### Proactive notifications from an external service